kadena-community/kadena.js/packages/libs/pact-script/README.md

 ### capabilities

-This is exactly the same as Pact language

-A capability is a protected method that is defined with `this.capability` function and have three purposes
+A capability is a protected method defined using the `this.capability` function, serving three main purposes:

-- Validating inputs: the inputs mostly validate inside capabilities and whenever something is not valid the capability throws an exception
+- Validating inputs: Inputs are primarily validated within capabilities, and if something is not valid, the capability throws an exception.

-- Authorization: inside the capability method you also check if the correct user requested the function. for example if transfer requested from the owner of the account.
-Also a user can explicitly mention (in the transaction) that he expects the contract to grant the capability
+- Authorization: Inside the capability method, you check if the correct user requested the function.
+For example, you verify if the transfer was requested by the owner of the account.
+Additionally, a user can explicitly mention (in the transaction) that they expect the contract to grant the capability.

-- Scoping the transaction access: via managing the state during a tx e.g the maximum amount the user allows that be deducted from his account during the transaction
+- Scoping the transaction access: This involves managing the state during a transaction, such as the maximum amount the user allows to be deducted from their account during the transaction.

 ```TypeScript
 class CoinContract extends PactContract {